gsdevme/gsdev.me/_posts/2022-03-21-intro-to-house-renovation.md

 # Intro

-Today marks the day I moved from a new build property into a 1979 house in sunny Ayrshire.
-The four-bed property has been fairly well looked after however, decoration hasn’t kept up with modern trends.
+Today marks the day I moved from a new-build property into a 1979 house in sunny Ayrshire.
+This four-bedroom property has been maintained but is due for an update to reflect modern decor trends and improved thermal properties.

-Summary of my understanding of the house;
+Here’s a quick overview of what I know about the house so far:

-- One Previous owner
+- One previous owner
-- The garage had an extension built on top between 1990-2000
+- Garage extension added between 1990-2000
-- The loft has partial 100mm insulation
-- The suspended floor has no insulation
+- Loft insulation is partial, with only 100mm currently installed
+- Suspended floors are uninsulated
-- The property is built with double brick walls and cavity wall insulation added in 1997
+- Double brick walls with cavity wall insulation added in 1997
-- The consumer unit (fuse board) is from the 1990s
+- Consumer unit (fuse board) dates to the 1990s
-- It has a system boiler with a vented cylinder in the loft
+- System boiler with a vented cylinder located in the loft
-- It faces 220° south-west
+- Orientation: South-west facing, approximately 220°
-- uPVC throughout although likely from the date of the extension (old)
+- Windows: All uPVC, likely from the extension era and showing their age
-- Wooden backdoor
+- Back door: Wooden

-## Electrics
+## Electrical Overview

-Given the house is 42 years old it's possible that over time some of the electrical work carried out isn't up to current standards.
-The consumer unit is a non-RCD board and plastic therefore not complaint with 18th edition standards.
-Visually it looks to be original wiring all at the board, so any new colours are likely additive or partial rewiring with junction boxes.
+Given the house's age, some of the electrical work may no longer meet current standards.
+The consumer unit is a non-RCD board made of plastic, so it does not comply with 18th edition standards.
+Visually, the wiring at the board appears original, with some newer colors likely indicating partial rewiring or additions made through junction boxes.

 ![](/assets/fuse-board.jpeg)

-A quick look in a light switch at random shows some pre-2006 wiring colours and also a metal back box, strangely despite the earth being adjacent, it's not been terminated into the box or fitting.
+A random inspection behind a light switch revealed pre-2006 wiring colors and a metal back box.
+Oddly, while the earth wire is present nearby, it hasn’t been terminated into the box or the fitting.

 ![](/assets/wiring-inspection-switch.jpeg)